Is Theosophy a Religion?

 "Is Theosophy a Religion?" is an editorial published in November 1888 in the theosophical magazine Lucifer; it was compiled by Helena Blavatsky.
 (Note: Lucifer, vol. 3, No 15, November, 1888, p.
 177-87.)
 It was included in the 10th volume of the author's Collected Writings.
 According to Arnold Kalnitsky, in the article it is about the problems of religion from the Theosophical point of view.
+The article argues that Theosophy is not a religion but is religion itself, and that it is a system for finding the underlying truth in all dogmatic creeds.

 Analysis of contents

 Incorrect assumptions

 Kalnitsky wrote in his thesis that by studying this Blavatsky's work, we can find out the relation of the Theosophists to religion.
 It begins with the statement (the author has reproduced it repeatedly elsewhere) that there is "a general sense of confusion" and a lack of understanding by the public about the true nature of the Theosophical movement.
 In particular, it is often assumed that the movement is a religion.
 Kalnitsky has quoted:

 "Year after year, and day after day had our officers and members to interrupt people speaking of the theosophical movement by putting in more or less emphatic protests against Theosophy being referred to as a 'religion,' and the Theosophical Society as a kind of church or religious body.
 Still worse, it is as often spoken of as a 'new sect'!"

 Thesis author has written that, according to the major founder of the movement, Theosophy can not be called either a "religion" or sect in the usual sense of the word.
 Blavatsky asks the rhetorical question, whether this confusion is the result of deep-rooted prejudice or simply a mistake due to lack of information.
 And at the same time she suggests that the frank cynics and slanderers don't miss an opportunity with labels "ism" or "sect" to engender a sense of distrust.
 She says that the opinion of the absolute majority simply is not true.
 (Note: Reaffirming Blavatsky's statement, professor Robert Ellwood wrote that the Theosophical Society is not a church or religious institution in the usual sense: "Many theosophists, including myself, are also members of a church or other religious organizations.
 Theosophists include Christians, Hindus, Buddhists, and others."
 An American Trappist monk Thomas Merton has noted that the mystics of one religion may sometimes feel greater affinity to the mystics of other religions than to the ordinary adherent of the same religion.
 In professor Julia Shabanova's opinion, unlike religion, in Theosophy there are no "dogmas and cults" that separate different churches.)